High-order regularization dealing with ill-conditioned robot localization problems: Proof of convexity of the loss function

 Hence, for $s=n-1, k \in \mathbb{N}$, the loss function is a convex function with respect to $\mu^2$.
-Therefore, there must be a unique minimum of the loss function, and an optimal regularization matrix $R$ can be found at the minimum of the loss function. }
+Therefore, there must be a unique minimum of the loss function, and an optimal regularization matrix $R$ is found at the minimum of the loss function.